maluyckx/Network_Attacks/report.md

 ### Protection on FTP

-To protect against FTP brute-force attacks, we need to keep track of the number of new, not-yet-established connection packets sent to the destination port `21` then if the rate of these packets exceeds a certain threshold, we drop the packets. // TODO
+To protect against `FTP` brute-force attacks, we need to keep track of the number of new, not-yet-established connection packets sent to the destination port `21` then if the rate of these packets exceeds a certain threshold, we drop them. // TODO

 To implement these changes, we added these rules to the `firewall_r2.nft` file.
 ```
 ...
 tcp dport 21 ct state new counter packets 1 bytes 60 jump block_ftp_bruteforce
 ...
 chain block_ftp_bruteforce {
     ct state new tcp dport 21 limit rate over 10/minute burst 5 packets counter drop
 }